-All elementary schools provide many opportunities for parent/guardian involvement.
-You are invited to share your time and support in these worthwhile opportunities.
-You are also welcome to provide input on school programs at meetings of the Board of Education.
-The seven trustees of the School Board are elected to represent the public in general policy-making and goal setting.
+In addition to supporting at the school level, we invite you to share your ideas regarding school programs at meetings of the Board of Education.
+The seven trustees of the School

+Board are elected to represent the public in general policy-making and goal setting.
 The Board of Education generally meets the first and third Mondays of each month at 7:00 pm at the Administration Center, 4406 N. Okemos Road, Okemos.
 All meetings of the Board of Education are public and televised on our TV cable channel 23.